dxx-rebirth/dxx-rebirth/README.txt

 3. Multiplayer:
 ===============

-   D2X-Rebirth supports Multiplayer over (obsoleted) IPX and UDP/IP.
+   D2X-Rebirth supports Multiplayer over UDP/IP.
-   Please note that UDP/IP generally supports more features of D2X-Rebirth and uses Packet Loss Prevention while IPX is mainly meant to play together with non-D2X-Rebirth games.
    Using UDP/IP works over LAN and Internet.
 By default, each game communicates over UDP-Port 42424.
 This can be changed via the menus while creating a game and manually join a game, command-line argument or D2X.INI.
 To successfully host a game online, make sure UDP-Port 42424 (or otherwise if specified correctly) is opened on